ChrisSchulze/portfolio/portfolio/works/project-2.md

 year: '2017'
 description: A broken Service
 categories:
-- Branding and UX Design
+- Branding & UX

 ---
 # A broken Service

 Carglass' online service were not performing well.
-We needed to boost their leads and update the company**’**s website.
+We needed to boost their leads and update the company's website.

 ![](/upload/photo-1516906736502-5d3fedc3019a.jpeg)